haoranxing7777/haoranxing7777.github.io/README.md

 1. Navigate to the `src` directory: cd src

-2. Run the ApiService.js file to start the API: node ApiService.js
+2. Run the `node ApiService.js` file to start the API:

+    node ApiService.js